LibraryCarpentry/lc-sql/episodes/02-basic-queries.md

 ~~~
 {: .sql}

-The keyword `ASC` tells us to order it in Ascending order.
+The keyword `ASC` tells us to order it in ascending order.
 We could alternately use `DESC` to get descending order.

 ~~~